betterscientificsoftware/bssw.io/Articles/Blog/2025-10-sustaining-mpich.md

 geographical distribution.
 A strong community model is necessary to avoid disruptions in development.

-For many years, the MPICH team has hosted a Birds of a Feather session at the [Supercomputing][sc] conference.
+For many years, the MPICH team has hosted a Birds of a Feather (BoF) session at the [Supercomputing][sc] conference.
 The BoF is a gathering of MPICH developers and users to share release plans, new research, and discuss whatever issues people are facing with MPICH software.
 However,